schnatterer/songbird2itunes/README.md

 Migration tool to migrate a songbird database to itunes

 ## How to use
+See the [wiki](https://github.com/schnatterer/songbird2itunes/wiki) for details on how to use.

 ## History
 ###Version 1.0
-Very first version that provides the ability to do a big bang migration from a songbird database into an empty itunes library
+Very first version that provides basic features for migrating from a songbird database into a (preferably) empty iTunes library